AngeloJacobo/Customize-Android-Apps/README.md

 If you launched an app, the app will appear on the overview screen/recent apps after you close it.
 Follow the steps below if you do not want your app to appear on this recent app screen:
 1. Go inside the decompiled folder and open the manifest file `AndroidManifest.xml`.
 Notice lines starting with `<activity`.
 We will add `android:excludeFromRecents="true"` after the every `<activity`.
 If `android:excludeFromRecents="true"` is already added on the line then there will be no need to add it again.
 ![image](https://user-images.githubusercontent.com/87559347/197371094-bf87bc48-ff5d-4630-ba32-2778c5693af6.png)
 2. We can now convert the decompiled codes back to `.apk` file.
-Go back to Easy APK tool, change the compile name, then cick on Compile to compile it back to apk file.
+Go back to `Easy APK tool`, change the compile name, then cick on Compile to compile it back to apk file.
 The generated `.apk` file will be created under `/2-Recompiled APKs/`.
 ![image](https://user-images.githubusercontent.com/87559347/197329747-74eacbf7-affe-4353-b419-df8397264f2e.png)
 3. Install the apk to your phone.
 Done!
 Every time you close the app, it will now never appear on the recent app screen.